Three-wheeler: Solar-powered three wheelers

 The Aptera solar electric vehicle uses a tadpole layout and is being designed to have a top speed of over 100 mph.
-The Aptera uses 42 KW in-wheel electric motors and can be ordered with two (front-wheel drive) or three (all-wheel drive) motors.
+The first production Aptera uses a 201-hp (150 kW) permanent-magnet electric motor, supplied by Vitesco.
+Later versions may use 42 KW in-wheel electric motors and can be ordered with two (front-wheel drive) or three (all-wheel drive) motors.
 The Aptera's roof and dashboard, and optionally its hood and hatch, are fitted with solar panels, with the full complement being designed to add a range of up to 40 miles per day and 11,000 miles per year in the sunniest climates.
-First customer availability is planned for before the end of 2024.
+First customer availability is planned for before the end of 2026.